 Let’s stop wearing our stress like a badge of honor and start getting real

-While it may feel tempting to blame our admin or our district or the Department of Education or our society, that’s not going to make anything better for us in 2020.
+While it may feel tempting to blame our admin or our district or the Department of Education or our society, that’s not going to make anything better.
 Instead, let’s stop buying into toxic positivity (“we can do this!” and “I only cried once today!”) and start being real (“no, I can’t do that because it isn’t in my contract and I am not going to work all night and every weekend because it isn’t in my contract”).

 1. Stop showing up early and staying late

 I have experienced this in every school I taught at.
 There was a passive-aggressive competition over who worked longer and, therefore, harder.
 It was a badge of honor to be the teacher who was the first to pull into the parking lot.
 Let’s just stop this.
 If you want to get to school early because that’s when you are most productive and you can, then great.
 But if you are waking up, rushing your morning, and speeding to school because you think you have to, stop.
 And as for staying late, many of us have families and friends and pets and reasons to get home (even if that reason is Netflix).

 2. Stop taking work with you everywhere you go

 In my first year of teaching, I graded essays on Christmas Eve.
 I kept student papers in my bag so that if I waited in line at the grocery store or the coffee shop, I could pull them out and get some grading done.
 What a way to live.
 I still get chills when I look in the closet and see the pink tote bag that I carried everywhere.
 Grade smarter, not harder.
 Not everything needs a grade.
 Chances are your kids aren’t even reading the nine hundred comments that you spent your Saturday writing.

 3. Stop saying yes to more work because you feel like you should